West Dental Implants & Prosthetics

-Dental insurance is usually provided by your employer, but you can also get private coverage if your employer doesn’t offer the option.
-Dental insurance is different than health insurance, and they are usually two different plans, offered by two different providers.
+Your employer usually provides dental insurance, but you can also get private coverage if your employer doesn’t offer the option.
+Dental insurance is different from health insurance; they are usually two different plans offered by two providers.

 What Dental Insurance Covers

-Dental coverage varies from provider to provide, and may even be different based on which plan you choose.
-Most dental insurance plans cover basic and preventive maintenance, such as exams, cleanings, x-rays, fluoride treamtents, and sealants.
+Dental coverage varies from provider to provider and may even be different based on which plan you choose.
+Most dental insurance plans cover basic and preventive maintenance, such as exams, cleanings, X-rays, fluoride treatments, and sealants.
 You may have a maximum of two visits per calendar year, or they may be counted on a rolling basis every six months.

 Most insurance plans cover a portion of restorative or corrective treatments like dental implants, periodontal treatment, orthodontics, or tooth extractions.
 Before scheduling any treatment, we can help you determine what portion of the procedure will be covered by insurance.